mstubna/mountaintrackapps/source/content/index.md

   <div class="project row">
     <div class="small-12 medium-7 columns">
-      <h5>How to build interactive data visualizions using D3.js</h5>
+      <h5>How to build interactive data visualizations using D3.js</h5>
-      <p>A presentation we gave at the March 2014 Philly Data meetup on creating interactive data visualizations for the web.</p>
+      <p>A presentation given at the March 2014 Philly Data meetup on creating interactive data visualizations for the web.</p>
       <p>Topics progressed from basic considerations, design, and development using D3.js, Coffeescript, and SASS.</p>
       <a href="data_viz" class="button small radius">View the talk</a>
     </div>